kunalgorithm/graphql-fullstack/README.md

 A monorepo web application boilerplate with authentication, a graphQL api, database access, and material-ui styling.
 Visit the demo at https://graphql-fullstack.now.sh

-> UPDATE: The app now uses [Ant Design](https://ant.design) instead of material UI, and the dashboard no longer resembles the screenshot below.
-This will be updated soon.
+> UPDATE: The app now uses the [Prisma 2 Beta](https://www.prisma.io/blog/prisma-2-beta-b7bcl0gd8d8e/) for data access on SQLite and [Ant Design](https://ant.design) instead of material UI for styling.
+Consequently, the demo app no longer allows creating new accounts, and will require migration to a postgres or mysql database instance hosted in the cloud.
+Moreover, the dashboard no longer resembles the screenshot below.
+These will be updated soon.

 ![Screenshot](static/screenshot.png)